 The Dove of Peace by Picasso

 Another key painting of Picasso was his simple bird drawing a symbol of peace.
 Picasso donated it the Soviet backed World Peace Congress of 1949.
-It was rather sad that the Stalinist ideology of Communism betrayed the aspirations of peace loving Socialists like Picasso.
+It was telling of a new phase in Picasso’s art – the power of simplicity.

 Abundant in artistic inspiration, Picasso enjoyed worldly life to the full.
 He enjoyed a string of mistresses, good food and wine.
 He died at the age of 91.